nine8439/Soft_Eng_Pres_1/HTML_Pres.md

 ##HTML
 	HTML stands for Hyper Text Markup Language
-	The markup language is used for describing web documents The language is built up using a set of markup tags, ??
+	The markup language is used for describing web documents The language is built up using a set of markup tags HTML documents are described by HTML tags, and each tag describes a different document type HTML is not case sensitive
-	HTML documents are described by HTML tags, and each tag describes a different document type
+    HTML documents contain HTML tags and plain text
+    A tag is always enclosed in an angle bracket, (i.e. <>, <HTML>) Tags usually come pairs, start tag and end tag or opening tag and closing tag, where the closing tag will usually begin with /, (i.e. <HTML>...</HTML>)

     Simple HTML example
         <!DOCTYPE html>